 4. By 2023, enterprises will spend $12.6 billion on cloud security tools.

-Cybersecurity statistics only confirm what everyone already knows — when it comes to the virtual space, threats are imminent.
+Cybersecurity statistics only confirm what everyone already knows: when it comes to virtual space, threats are imminent.
 Stats show an increase in security breaches by 11% since 2018 and by a staggering 67% since 2014.
-Bearing in mind that breaches that happened in 2019 took an average of 206 days to identify and had an average lifecycle of 314 days until containment, to avoid major damages, enterprises must be entirely protected at all times.
+Bearing in mind that breaches that happened in 2020 took an average of 207 days to identify and had an average lifecycle of 280 days until containment, to avoid major damages, enterprises must be entirely protected at all times.

 7. With 3.15%, Denmark has the lowest percentage of computer malware infections.

-In regards to the number of cyber attacks per year, Finland has the lowest percentage of mobile malware infections reported in 0.87% of mobile users.
-Similarly, Denmark is the leader as the super protected country with computer malware infections reported by only 3.15% of users.
-Financial attacks, which are probably the most serious cybersecurity incidents are lowest in number in Denmark, Ireland, and Sweden and have been reported by as little as 0.1% of users.
+In regards to the number of cyberattacks per year, Finland has the lowest percentage of mobile malware infections reported in 0.87% of mobile users.
+Similarly, Denmark is the leader as a super-protected country with computer malware infections reported by only 3.15% of users.
+Financial attacks, which are probably the most serious cybersecurity incidents, are lowest in number in Denmark, Ireland, and Sweden and have been reported by as little as 0.1% of users.

 (Secure World)

-8. By 2021, cybercriminal activity will cause over $6 trillion worth of annual damages worldwide.
+8. By the end of 2021, cybercriminal activity was estimated to cause over $6 trillion worth of annual damages worldwide.

 9. Some 146 billion records will be exposed between 2018 and 2023.

-This forecast is part of a 2018 study by Juniper and reflects the number of actual, not reported breaches.
+This forecast is part of a recent study by Juniper and reflects the number of actual, not reported breaches.
 Estimates are based on new legislation that will bring to light 90% of security breaches in North America.
-The US will keep its lead on the list of priority hacker destinations as it is the home of the most valuable information obtained through illicit cyber activities.
+The US will keep its lead on the list of priority hacker destinations as it is the home of the most valuable information obtained through illicit cyberactivities.

-Global cyber security facts show that in 2019, 71% of Americans felt threatened someone might steal their financial or personal info, but only 24% were afraid they could become victims of terrorism.
-Makes sense, since in January 2019 alone cybercriminals got their hands on the private data of 1.76 billion internet users.
+US cybersecurity facts show that in 2020, 74% of Americans felt threatened someone might steal their financial or personal info, but only 30% were afraid they could become victims of terrorism.
+Another 72% of Americans claimed they felt terrified of becoming a victim of identity theft, which makes sense considering how easy it is for cybercriminals to get their hands on private data.

 12. The US President's Budget has allocated $18.8 billion in cybersecurity funding.